WanjaNjunge/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed, chmod -R ugo+x script that creates a directory called my_dir with permissions 751 in the working directory, mkdir -m 751 my_dir Write a script that changes the group owner to school for the file hello, chgrp school hello
+Regular files should not be changed, chmod -R ugo+x script that creates a directory called my_dir with permissions 751 in the working directory, mkdir -m 751 my_dir Write a script that changes the group owner to school for the file hello, chgrp school hello a script that changes the owner to vincent and the group owner to staff for all the files and directories, chown vincent:staff *